phil-stein/Bits_Engine/Be_Safe/README.md

 - [x] define the structure for tile-layout i.e. GroundType -> Structure -> Deco
 - [x] load maps from file [made loader, still have to make the map-creation in the EnvController] -> @UNSURE: make a file-loading-util class in bits core ???
+- [ ] add BG color to the map-file

 - [x] make pushables
 - [x] @REFACTOR: make a base-class for player and pushables / all other dynamic map-entities